 - Easy Vegetable Pot Pie with Fillo Crust

-I love all-in-one gadgets!
-This mandoline slicer is adjustable, with 3 interchangeable blades, removable tray, a cut-resistant kitchen glove & cleaning brush, plus few other neat things, you just have to check out for yourself.
+- Mandoline Slicer - I love all-in-one gadgets!
+This mandoline slicer is adjustable, with 3 interchangeable blades, a removable tray, a cut-resistant kitchen glove & cleaning brush, plus a few other neat things you have to check out for yourself.

 Rustic Plum Ricotta Tart with Fillo Pastry